adenh93/natours-react/README.md

 # natours-react
-A React + CSS Modules implementation of the Natours project features in the udemy 'Advanced CSS and Sass'
+A React + CSS Modules implementation of the Natours project featured in the Udemy 'Advanced CSS and Sass' course